 OpenAI’s trusted-access programs are voluntary, vendor-imposed constraints.
 They carry no statutory weight, and they could be revised or withdrawn at OpenAI’s discretion.

 This is the core tension.
 OpenAI is defining a compliance layer that procurement teams must absorb, and the layer is entirely vendor-defined.
 If regulators eventually formalize requirements for frontier AI in life sciences, those requirements may align with, modify, or conflict with what OpenAI has already built.
+The direction of travel is visible: the White House has been drafting FDA-style pre-release vetting for frontier AI, which would put a statutory gate alongside or on top of the vendor one.
 Buyers who anchor their compliance processes to OpenAI’s qualification flow should plan for that uncertainty.

 The competitive gap